softpano/saferm/README.md

 # User (or private)  configuration file

 The second is user blacklist lives in ~/Saferm/saferm.conf  and can add to system blacklist directories and files that are important for you.

+It can be multiple such files tuned to different Tasks with differents sets of protectionr egex.
+The one that is used can be symlinked to the ~/Saferm/saferm.conf

 In the future this script might also allow to use a certain combination of owner and group (for example root:sys) as a poor man system attribute (Unix does not have system attribute for files and directories).